bferrell/sloblackswan/content/incident_mgmt_menageri/incident_mgmt_menageri.md

 - Address infrastructure capacity issues (Complicated analysis for Grey Rhino)
 - Navigate organizational silence about talent loss (Complex experimentation for Elephant)

 All while coordinating across 113 affected services and multiple regions.
-This is why stampedes are so dangerous--they require multiple types of thinking at once, and the organizational context (the Elephant) makes technical response more difficult.
+This is why stampedes are so dangerous; they require multiple types of thinking at once, and the organizational context (the Elephant) makes technical response more difficult.

 **Cynefin Analysis:**